hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     Alias of --trace.
 >
 > helion quota-org *\<name\>* *\<quota\>*
 > :   Set the quotas for the current or named organization.
-This is a
->     Application Lifecycle Service 3 specific command.
 >
 >     + options
 >